appanp/software-dev/01_terminology.md

   - Higher complexity and overhead
   - Increased communication and coordination challenges
   - Potential for increased costs

+**Modular Monolith**: Modular monolithic architecture is a way of organizing a software application into a set of modules.
+These modules have specific functionality, which can be independently developed and tested, while the entire application is deployed as a single unit.
+There might arise a situation where a few modules need to be extracted for reasons such as scale.
+A modular monolithic application will enable this with minimal effort.
+For more info, refer to [When Modular Monolith is the better way to build software](https://www.thoughtworks.com/en-us/insights/blog/microservices/modular-monolith-better-way-build-software).

 **OWASP**: The Open Web Application Security Project, an organization dedicated to improving the security of web applications.